Bylaws of the Association

 Section 1.
 Nominations

-D. Nominees must be Association members in good standing.
+D. Nominees must be Association personal members in good standing.

-E. Individuals may be nominated for reelection, but may serve no more than two (2) full consecutive terms.
+E. Board members may be nominated for reelection, but may serve no more than two (2) full consecutive terms.

 Section 2.
 Election Procedures